-The brisket sandwich is already legendary: a freshly grilled bun piled with juicy slices of prime beef imbued with smoky glory and spice-rubbed flavor.
-The owners use a blend of some two dozen seasonings for the rub, and a mixture of young hickory and apple woods shipped in from Maine for the grill.
-The pulled pork sandwich is equally fetching, featuring the same potent smoke and juice.
-Can't decide?
-Tyler's Pressed Sandwich delivers griddled Texas toast packed with brisket, pork, sautéed onions, melted American cheese, and barbecue sauce.
+The brisket sandwich — a freshly grilled bun piled with juicy slices of prime beef imbued with smoky glory and spice-rubbed flavor — is already legendary.
+The owners of Sparky's use a blend of some two dozen seasonings for the rub, and a mixture of young hickory and apple woods shipped in from Maine for the grill.
+The pulled pork sandwich, offering the same potent smoke and juice, is equally fetching.
 Try the smoked chicken thigh sandwich too: boneless and bursting with more luscious smoke-and-rub flavor.
-Sandwiches get plated with homemade coleslaw and waffle fries, while entrée plates come with choice of two sides.
-Don't miss the baked beans, which boast a bacon-brown sugar-cumin flavor that elevates it above other renditions.
-The pork ribs are thick, meaty, and like the other foods, cooked "low and slow" until tender.
-None of the items really requires barbecue sauce, yet it would be a shame not to try at least a couple of the five or so daily homemade varieties.
-Sandwiches are $6.95 to $8.95, and entrées range from $9.95 to $12.95 (excepting a full rack of ribs for $21.99).
-Starters go for $3.95 to $5.50 and include fried sour dill pickle slices crisply crusted in cornmeal.
-Wash it all down with any of two dozen domestic microbrews ($3.50 to $6.50 except for 22-ounce bottles).
-Monday-through-Friday happy hour features specials such as pints of Narragansett Lager for $2.
+Sandwiches get plated with homemade coleslaw and waffle fries, while entrée plates come with a choice of two sides.
+Don't miss the baked beans, which boast a bacon-brown sugar-cumin flavor that elevates this dish above other renditions.
+The pork ribs are thick, meaty, and, like the other foods, cooked "low and slow" until tender.
+None of the items really requires barbecue sauce, yet it would be a shame not to sample at least a couple of the five or so daily homemade varieties.
+Try a starter, such as the fried sour dill pickle slices crisply crusted in cornmeal.
+Wash it all down with any of two dozen domestic microbrews.
 Homemade desserts include brownies, apple-blueberry pie, impeccably creamy banana pudding, and a fantastic coconut layer cake.
-Guess you can say we really like this downtown barbecue spot.